telerik/xaml-docs/controls/radpropertygrid/features/edit-modes.md

-RadPropertyGrid exposes an __EditMode property of type PropertyGridEditMode__, which provides different options for __editing behavior__.
+RadPropertyGrid exposes __EditMode__ property of type __PropertyGridEditMode__, which provides different options for __editing behavior__.

 ## Edit Modes

-As to configuring __RadPropertyGrid__ and assigning an __Item for it__, please check the [Getting Started with RadPropertyGrid]({%slug radpropertygrid-getting-started-getting-started%}) help article.
+As to configuring RadPropertyGrid and assigning an __Item__ to it, please check the [Getting Started with RadPropertyGrid]({%slug radpropertygrid-getting-started-getting-started%}) help article.

 ### Default

-The default option behaves similarly for both __Flat and Hierarchical__[RenderMode]({%slug radpropertygrid-features-layout-rendering-modes%}).
+The default option behaves similarly for both __Flat and Hierarchical__ [RenderMode]({%slug radpropertygrid-features-layout-rendering-modes%}).
 It __utilizes much lighter UI, but also provides fewer options__:

-1. All the __PropertyGridFields’ editors are accessible from the UI__ and the correctness of an edit operation is ensured only by the data-binding mechanism.
+1. All __PropertyGridFields__ editors are accessible from the UI and the correctness of an edit operation is ensured only by the data-binding mechanism.

 2. There are __not distinct visual states of PropertyGridField__ that indicate whether it is being currently edited, or not.